-As in all likelihood many of our tourists, who have never visited the large Western cities, may desire, whilst at Niagara, to take a run-even if only for a brief period-to the principal business localities in the Western States, we have thought it desirable, and as a matter of convenience to the travelling public, to refer in a very few words to one or two places in the Western States of America, which are not only worthy, and will amply compensate for any time spent in visiting them, but which really ought to be seen, and well seen, by all those who consider themselves It is needless to say that we refer to the fine cities of travellers.
-DETROIT, in the State of Michigan, and CHICAGO, in the State of Illinois.
-A few hours' ride from Suspension Bridge through a pleasant country, over the Great Western Railway, will bring the tourist to the town of Windsor, in Canada, and a few minutes more occupied in crossing the river by the Steam Ferry, will land him in the fine city of Detroit.
-This city, like most of those in the West, has its principal streets running at right angles, and strangers are at no loss to find their way about.
-It contains some exceedingly fine buildings, parks and streets.
-As regards hotel accommodation, we can confidently recommend either the "Biddle "House, on Jefferson Avenue, or the "Russell" House on Woodward Avenue, as first-class hotels, containing all the modern improvements, with every comfort required by the most fastidious.
-We would advise a visit to the pretty cemetery, and the outskirts of the city, which in all directions are very fine, and will well repay a drive, or a long "constitutional."
+As in all likelihood many of our tourists, who have never visited the large Western cities, may desire, whilst at Niagara, to take a run-even if only for a brief period-to the principal business localities in the Western States, we have thought it desirable, and as a matter of convenience to the travelling public, to refer in a very few words to one or two places in the Western States of America, which are not only worthy, and will amply compensate for any time spent in visiting them, but which really ought to be seen, and well seen, by all those who consider themselves travellers.
+It is needless to say that we refer to the fine cities of DETROIT, in the State of Michigan, and CHICAGO, in the State of Illinois.
+A few hours' ride from Suspension Bridge through a pleasant country, over the Great Western Railway, will bring the tourist to the town of Windsor, in Canada, and a few minutes more occupied in crossing the river by the Steam Ferry, will land him in the fine City of Detroit.
+This city, like most of those in the West, has its principal streets running. at right angles, and strangers are at no loss to find their way about.
+It contains some exceedingly fine buildings, parks and streets, As regards hotel accommodation, we can recommend the "Russell" House on Woodward Avenue, as a first-class hotel, or the "Biddle" House, on Jefferson Avenue, both containing all the modern improvements, with every comfort required by the most fastidious.
+We would advise a visit to the pretty cemetery, and the outskirts of the city, which in all directions are very fine, and will well repay a drive, or a long "Constitutional."

 The next and other place which we wish the Tourist to visit, is the "New York" of the West, CHICAGO.
-Probably most of our pleasure seekers may have already visited the lion city of the West; but to those who have not made the journey within the last few years, we would say, by all means extend your absence from home, and postpone your journey eastward, for at least a few days, and go and see the march of progress being made by our Western friends.
-Take the Michigan Southern, or the Michigan Central Railway at Detroit, and after ten hours of as comfortable travelling as can be obtained on the Continent, you will find yourself in Chicago.
-Either of the routes named out of Detroit may be selected by the tourist with every confidence, as the time occupied on the journey is about equal, and the scenery along the routes very pleasing.
+Probably most of our pleasure seekers may have already visited the lion city of the West; but to those who have not made the journey within the last few years, we would say by all means extend your absence from home, and postpone your journey eastward, for at least a few days, and go and see the march of progress being made by our Western friends.
+Take the Michigan Central Railway at Detroit, and after ten hours of as comfortable travelling as can be obtained on the Continent, you will find yourself in Chicago.